Emmochka/ERLatin102/quiz2.md

 8. Quem.
 Antecedent: Lycus.
 Masculine singular.
 Accusative becasue it is the direct object being killed.

-9. Qui.
-Antecedent: Hercules.
+9. Qui.❌ Antecedent: Hercules.
 Masculine singular.
 Dative becasue it is the indirect object.

 10. Quem.
 Antecedent: Hercules.
 Masculine singular.
 Accusative because it is the direct object.